 Georgia Tech affiliates can download EndNote desktop software for free

-The Georgia Tech Library offers drop-in training on EndNote three times per semester.
+The Georgia Tech Library offers drop-in training on EndNote multiple times per semester.
 Search upcoming classes at https://library.gatech.edu/events

 EndNote libraries are made up of two parts: the .enl file and the .Data folder.
 These two parts must be kept together; both are needed for the library to work correctly.

-EndNote libraries should be kept on your computer's hard drive.
+Keep EndNote libraries on your computer's local hard drive.
 Storing and editing libraries on a network drive can lead to corruption and performance issues.

-EndNote libraries should never be stored in cloud-syncing folders such as Dropbox, OneDrive, Box, SugarSync, etc. Syncing folders corrupt EndNote libraries over time.
+EndNote libraries should never be stored in cloud-syncing folders such as Dropbox, OneDrive, Box, etc. Syncing folders corrupt EndNote libraries over time.

 Uninstall your previous version of EndNote before installing a new version.

-References in EndNote libraries can be synchronized between desktop and laptop computers, the online library, and an iOS device using EndNote Sync.
+Synchronize references in EndNote libraries between desktop and laptop computers, the online library, and an iPhone or iPad using EndNote Sync.

-Complete EndNote libraries can be shared with other EndNote X7, X8, or X9 users through EndNote Sync and Library Sharing.
+Share complete EndNote libraries with other EndNote desktop users through EndNote Sync and Library Sharing.